 Have 5 Minutes?

-If you have a little more time to spare, Gerstein recommends using a powdery eye pencil, like the Charlotte Tilbury one above, and applying it to your top lash line, "working from the outside in, keeping the line as close to the lashes as possible so there are no gaps between pencil and lash, and getting thicker as you reach the outer corner of your eye."
+If you have a little more time to spare, Gerstein recommends using a powdery eye pencil, like the Charlotte Tilbury one above, and applying it to your top lash line, "working from the outside in, keeping the line as close to the lashes as possible so there are no gaps between the pencil and lash, and getting thicker as you reach the outer corner of your eye."
 She then says to "tick the liner up slightly at the outer corner using the angle of your bottom lashes as a guide."
 Pro tip: Don't worry about getting your liner too perfect, as you will be blending it out in the following step.

 Have 10 Minutes?

-Have a couple extra minutes?
+Have a couple of extra minutes?
 Add on to your already-lined eyes and "apply a matte powder shadow over the top of the pencil to really intensify and smoke-out the look," says Gerstein.
-She recommends using a brown, plum, or charcoal shadow and switching between eyes so that the final look is symmetrical.
+She recommends using a brown, plum, or charcoal shadow and switching between eyes while applying so that the final look is symmetrical.